-It is ideal if women get vaccinated prepregnancy to provide immunity to their babies in the 6-week period before other routine vaccinations – which is the most high-risk time.
-Immunity increases after the second vaccination which is given at 4-month mark of the pregnancy.
+It is ideal if women get vaccinated during prepregnancy to provide immunity to their babies in the 6-week period before other routine vaccinations – which is the most high-risk time.
+Immunity increases after the second vaccination, which is given at the 4-month mark of the pregnancy.

 Flu Vaccine and Influenza

-If you travel on public transport, work in large air-conditioned office or travel frequently on planes you will have an elevated risk of contracting influenza, and so we recommend and provide the annual influenza vaccine.
+If you travel on public transport, work in large air-conditioned offices or travel frequently on planes, you will have an elevated risk of contracting influenza, so we recommend and provide the annual influenza vaccine.

 The flu vaccine is now provided free to all at high risk from influenza such as pregnant women, diabetics, asthmatics and others with chronic medical illnesses.

 Those who are unvaccinated and become infected and who are at high risk — or in contact with those at high risk — should seek medical attention within 48 hours of becoming sick to discuss treatment options such as antiviral medication.

 Measles immunity is often very low in the 19 to 32-year-old age group.
 Outbreaks still occur periodically, often from people contracting the disease while travelling overseas, so it is advisable to update measles to your vaccination if you are in this ‘at-risk’ age group.
 Your immunity can be determined with a simple blood test.

 Rubella immunity often decreases over time, and there is a special risk for pregnant women of contracting the disease.
 Immunity is checked and vaccination is provided to non-immune women prior to pregnancy after vaccination, pregnancy must be avoided for one month as it is a live vaccine.